sisrfeng/coc-wiki/Using-coc-extensions.md

   <img width="466" alt="screen shot 2018-09-07 at 5 03 24 pm" src="https://user-images.githubusercontent.com/251450/45209588-f5f87a80-b2bf-11e8-80c0-fe5ff689f947.png">

 * Extensions could contribute commands (like VSCode), you can use the coc commands in different ways:
-    * Use command `:Denite coc-command` to open the command list and choose one you need.
+    * Use command `:CocList commands` to open the command list and choose one you need.

       <img width="476" alt="screen shot 2018-09-07 at 4 53 12 pm" src="https://user-images.githubusercontent.com/251450/45209334-4d4a1b00-b2bf-11e8-94e0-0c2b981a71f5.png">
     * Use `:CocCommand` with `<tab>` for command line completion.